Schedule Service

 The most obvious sign of a problem is that you just don’t feel comfortable in your own home.
 If your heat pump seems to be running constantly but can’t keep up with the Texas heat or a sudden cold snap, it’s struggling.
 You might notice that some rooms are warm while others are chilly, or the air coming from your vents feels weak.
 This inadequate heating or cooling means a component is likely failing or the system has lost efficiency.
 Don’t just turn the thermostat down and hope for the best; a struggling system is working overtime, which can lead to more damage.
 It’s best to get a professional air conditioning and heating repair to find the root cause.

-You Hear Odd Noises or See Ice
+Strange Noises or Ice Buildup

 Your heat pump should operate at a relatively quiet hum.
 If you start hearing strange sounds like grinding, squealing, rattling, or loud clanking, it’s time to pay attention.
 These noises often point to mechanical problems, such as a failing motor or a loose part.
 Another major red flag is seeing ice on the outdoor unit.
 A frozen heat pump can happen if the defrost system isn’t working correctly, the outdoor fan is broken, or the refrigerant level is low.
 While a light frost can be normal in certain winter conditions, a solid block of ice is a clear signal that your system needs immediate professional service.